What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Background and Related Work

 \subsection{Research Gap}

 Compared to general-purpose OSS, SWS projects exhibit distinct characteristics, more specialized developer communities, domain-specific user bases, and a strong emphasis on reproducibility and validation \cite{hannay2009scientists, katz2021taking}.
 SWSs, in particular, must balance usability for domain scientists with technical robustness, which often introduces unique challenges in software maintenance and evolution \cite{alam2025empirical}.
 However, there is a lack of empirical studies investigating issue management practices and developer responsiveness within this class of projects.

-While prior work \cite{nguyen2011impact, ossher2010automated} has explored issue resolution dynamics in general OSS, there is a lack of understanding of how these dynamics manifest in SWSs.
-This study fills that gap by analyzing issue resolution speed across SWS projects, identifying the factors that drive faster resolution.
+This study addresses this gap by analyzing issue-resolution speed across SWS projects and identifying the factors that drive faster resolution.